iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 Many things have changed since then.
 I started my PhD in 2022 and have more time to think thoroughly about the problem.
-My understanding of filters also improved a bit after exploring the filter idea a few times with some publications.
+My understanding of filters improved after exploring the idea with some publications a few times.
 It's time to revisit the problem, a differentiable TDF-II filter.

 **TL;DR**, *the backpropagation of TDF-II filter is a DF-II filter, and vice versa.*

-The following calucation consider the a general case when the filters parameters are **time-varying**.
+The following calculation considers the general case when the filter parameters are **time-varying**.
-Time-invariant systems are a special case of this and is trivial once we have the time-varying results.
+Time-invariant systems are a special case and are trivial once we have the time-varying results.

 ## (Transposed-)Direct-Form II